3 easy ways to save money in the home + garden

 3. Compare and switch providers

 You’ll be amazed by how much money you can save by simply switching providers, particularly when it comes to things such as broadband and TV packages, yet it only takes five minutes.
 You might want to head to a comparison site like moneysupermarket.com in order to check out the best deals for you.
-We switched to Bulb last year and saved £264 compared to our last energy provider as well as getting £50 cash back on top of that!
+When we once switched to Bulb, we saved £264 compared to our last energy provider as well as getting £50 cashback on top of that!

 Final word